 - 25. Spawning Areas: Activities in spawning areas during spawning seasons must be avoided to the maximum extent practicable.
 Activities that result in the physical destruction (e.g., through excavation, fill, or downstream smothering by substantial turbidity) of an important spawning area are not authorized unless specifically authorized by the Ohio Department of Natural Resources. - 26.
-Shellfish Populations: No activity may occur in areas of concentrated shellfish populations.
+Shellfish Populations: No activity may occur in areas of concentrated shellfish populations, as determined by the Ohio Department of Natural Resources or the United States Fish and Wildlife Service.
 To protect shellfish populations, prior to any in-water work, a professional malacologist must collect and relocate the shellfish populations to suitable and similar habitat upstream of the project site.
 Should federal listed species be encountered, the work must cease and the United States Fish and Wildlife Service must be contacted for consultation.
 Any juvenile and adult specimens must be located to an acceptable location, as approved by the Ohio Department of Natural Resources and the United States Fish and Wildlife Service.
 Individual adult mussel specimens must be marked when relocated.
-Juveniles are not to be marked.

-- 27. Special Areas: This LOP does not authorize work in a park, wildlife management area, refuge, sanctuary, or similar area administered by a federal, state or local agency without that agency's approval. - 28.
+Juveniles are not to be marked. - 27.
+Special Areas: This RGP does not authorize work in a park, wildlife management area, refuge, sanctuary, or similar area administered by a federal, state or local agency without that agency's approval. - 28.
 Dry Conditions: Permittees shall conduct work in dry conditions to the maximum extent practicable.